NovaJacobsen/Liz_Memes/README.md

 # Liz_Memes

 ## What the hell is this
-This is an internal joke taken way too far.
+This is an inside joke taken way too far.

 The program creates random sentences from a configurable template (or templates)